oicr-gsi/vidarr/changes/add_priority_target.md

-priority by default to the consumableResource shesmu targets
+ priority as a consumable resource on all Vidarr targets